donkeytoadd/c2030270-saad/docs/adr/0007-choose-authorisation-method.md

 ## Context

-We need to control what actions users can perform based on their roles within the system, ensuring users only access appropriate functionality.
+I need to control what actions users can perform based on their roles within the system, ensuring users only access appropriate functionality.

 ## Decision

-Implement Role-Based Access Control using ASP.NET Core's authorization policies and custom role requirements.
+Implement Role-Based Access Control using ASP.NET Core's authorisation policies and custom role requirements.

 **Alternatives considered:**
-- Claim-based authorization: Less structured for role management
+- Claim-based authorisation: Less structured for role management
-- Attribute-based access control: Overly complex for our needs
+- Attribute-based access control: Lots of overhead for setting up attributes and planning out how its done
-- No authorization: Unacceptable security risk
+- No authorisation: Unacceptable security risk

 ## Consequences

 ### Positive
 - Clear, manageable permission structure
 - Easy to audit and modify user capabilities
-- Integrates well with ASP.NET Core Identity
+- Integrates well with .NET Core
 - Supports principle of least privilege

 ### Negative
 - Role explosion potential if too granular
-- Additional complexity in authorization checks
+- Additional complexity in authorisation checks
 - Requires careful planning of role hierarchy